namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

 I’m a final-year Computer Science undergraduate at PES University, specializing in Machine Intelligence and Data Science.
-My research interests focus on multimodal learning, LLM robustness, and applied machine learning, with some experience in robotic perception systems.
+My research interests focus on multimodal learning, LLM robustness, and applied machine learning, with some experience in robotic planning, perception, and autonomous navigation systems.

 Currently, I’m working on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at the Carnegie Mellon University Robotics Institute.
 Previously, in Summer 2025, I was a research intern at the National University of Singapore, School of Computing, working with [Hannah Brown](https://hannah-aught.github.io/) and advised by [Prof. Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)